patkarlab/NextSeq_mutation_detector_leukemia/README.md

-# Acute leulemia pipeline details
+# Acute leukemia pipeline details

-This is a nextflow pipeline for analysing target DNA sequencing data from the custom panel -MYOPOOL.
-It uses a workflow to convert fastq to bam which is based on https://github.com/GavinHaLab/fastq_to_bam_paired_snakemake.
+This is a nextflow pipeline for analysing targeted DNA sequencing data from the custom panel -MYOPOOL.
+The pipeline is present in `alp.nf`.
 For running this pipeline, following programs need to be installed and their complete paths need to be added in the params section of the `nextflow.config`.

 - adaptors = Fasta file of adapter sequences for trimming